 Reasons Why Physicians Get Paid Less Than Fair Market Value

-Often Physicians don’t have or take the time to conduct a due-diligence assessment because they don’t know how to extract the information that sets the “gold standard”, and they don’t feel confident in negotiating for themselves or their group.
-This is common across myriad industries.
-While you can be a very effective advocate for others, when it comes to negotiating for yourself, you need a professional with a fresh perspective that can be objective yet fair.
-That’s where we come in.
-You’ve worked so hard to become a Physician; don’t allow a hospital determine your financial future below what you deserve.
+Also, we've found a significant proportion of Physicians don't feel confident in negotiating for themselves or their group.
+This is common across a myriad industries.
+While you can be a very effective advocate for others, when it comes to negotiating for yourself, you need a professional with a fresh perspective that can help be objective in evaluating the most favorable terms for your or your group.
+That's where we come in.

 Due Diligence Approach in Working with Physician Groups

-The following are examples of hospital contract terms not tied to fair market value:
+The following are examples of hospital contracts where fair market value was a challenge: